Skylake-dev/Notes/Computer Security/Computer Security.md

 ## Malicious software
 Malicious software (malware) is code intentionally written to violate a security policy.
 There are different types of malware:
-- VIRUS: self replicate by infecting other files or programs but it is not a standalone program by itself.
+- VIRUS: self-replicate by infecting other files or programs but it is not a standalone program by itself.
-- WORMS: programs that self propagate by exploiting vulnerabilities or social engineering.
+- WORMS: programs that self-propagate by exploiting vulnerabilities or social engineering.
 - TROJAN: apparently benign program that hide a malicious program or functionality and allow remote control.
 - RANSOMWARE: encrypts data on the computer of the victim and asks for a ransom to have the key to decrypt it.